1 Changing the size of MySQL buffers

 2 How MySQL uses memory

-The list below indicates some of the ways that themysqld
+The list below indicates some of the ways that themysqld server

 uses memory.
 Where applicable, the name of the server variable relevant